Lyle's Gallant Gingerbread Men Recipe

 - 175g Tate & Lyle Icing Sugar

-Get your gingerbread men on the march:
+Follow these 5 simple steps and get your gingerbread men on the march!

-- Leave cut out gingerbread men to cool for 20 minutes, before baking.
+- Leave cut out gingerbread men to cool for about 20 minutes, before baking.
 Bake on the top and middle shelves for 10-12 minutes, swapping trays halfway, until slightly darkened.
 Leave for a few minutes to firm up, then transfer to a wire rack until they are completely cool.

 - Don’t forget the icing!
 Prepare the egg white powder as per pack instructions and gradually sift over the Icing Sugar.
 When the consistency is a bit like toothpaste, spoon it into the piping bag with a fine No. 3 plain nozzle – ice the gingerbread men and leave to harden for a few hours.